Best things to do in Pittsburgh

 What is it?
 Located on top of Observatory Hill in Riverview Park, Allegheny Observatory is one of the major astronomical research institutions in the world.

 Why go?
 This private research institution owned and operated by the University of Pittsburgh only opens to the public on Thursday evenings from April until October.
 Free two-hour tours take guests through the entire building, culminating at the Fitz-Clark refractor telescope.
 Hope for a clear night, because your tour guide will be happy to point out any celestial objects in range.

 What is it?
-This historic neighborhood is known for its Victorian row houses, many of them painted in bright colors.
+This historic neighbourhood is known for its Victorian row houses, many of them painted in bright colors.
 Basically, you can't miss it.

 Why go?
 As you stroll the sidewalks, look out for the “River of Words,” the Spanish and English words on the fronts of some homes—a 2014 community-inspired art project led by a local artist collective.
 On Sampsonia Way, stop into the Mattress Factory, a one-of-a-kind museum showcasing installations in a variety of mediums.

 What is it?
 Though the pop art pioneer is synonymous with New York, Andy Warhol was in fact from Pittsburgh, as this museum attests.

 Why go?
 Born in the ’Burgh in 1928, it wasn't until Warhol graduated from Carnegie Institute of Technology (now Carnegie Mellon University) that he moved to NYC.
 So staking full claim over our homegrown talent, the Andy Warhol Museum devotes seven floors to the late artist and holds the largest collection of Warhol works.
 Featuring early student sketches, his famous screen prints of Jackie O and the like, the Brillo boxes, among other advertising, and much more besides.